radicalcollegestrategies/stemscholars/engineering/robocompetitions.md

 <div class="section50left">
 <h4> 10 or more hours/week </h4>
-<p> <b>Do FLL:</b> FLL is an intense competition with a lot of missions, along with a science project on the side.
+<p> <b><a href="https://www.firstinspires.org/robotics/fll" target="_blank">Do FLL:</a></b> FLL is an intense competition with a lot of missions, along with a science project on the side.
 So the time commitment is equivalent to that of a competitive soccer team.
 It’s also a lot of fun because the mat is very colorful and the LEGO missions are kinda … cute.</p>
 <p>Your team should be willing to commit to FLL being their only (or main) extracurricular activity during August-November (and beyond, if you qualify for the next level). </p>
 </div>

 <div class="section50right">
 <h4> About 3-8 hours/week </h4>
-<p> <b>Do robofest:</b> Robofest is purely a robotics competition with easy setup where you can participate in one or more challenges.</p>
+<p> <b><a href="https://www.robofest.net/" target="_blank">Do robofest:</a></b> Robofest is purely a robotics competition with easy setup where you can participate in one or more challenges.</p>
 <p>You can decide how many challenges to participate in, depending on your interest level and other activities.</p>
 </div>
 </section50>